Height: 24 inches

 Edible Qualities

-Spearmint is an annual herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Spearmint is an annual herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant oval green leaves are usually harvested from late spring to early fall.
 The leaves have a minty taste.

 The leaves are most often used in the following ways: